 - Misleading material: using data which has been invented or unfairly obtained, or using work which you have had assessed previously without referencing it.
 Paying or asking another person to write or assist with the work.

-Misconduct in research: inventing data, mispresenting data or interests or involvement (or all of them), or not following procedures set out for you.
+- Misconduct in research: inventing data, misrepresenting data or interests or involvement (or all of them), or not following procedures set out for you.
 Allowing unreasonable risk or harm to research subjects or participants or the environment e.g. improper handling of personal information collected during your research.

 Any assignments not assigned as group work should be your work and yours alone.

 Make sure all books, journals and internet sources are referenced and properly cited in the text.
-Neglecting to reference properly simply because you forgot will not find you any less guilty and you will still be penalised.
-So it pays to always double-check your work.
-If you are not sure about how to reference properly then check the guidance available on Blackboard or the Portal, or ask one of your lecturers to point you in the right direction.
+Neglecting to reference properly may result in you being penalised.
+If you are not sure about how to reference properly, then check the guidance available on Blackboard or the Portal, or ask one of your lecturers to point you in the right direction.